alberzitas/surfs_up/README.md

 # Surfs Up

+## Tools Used

+• Python

+• Pandas

+• SQLAlchemy

 ## Overview and Purpose

-The purpose of this project is to collect data on temperatures and precipitation data in Hawaii for the months of June and December to present to the investor W. Avy.
-To do this, we used python, pandas, and SQLAlchemy to retrieve the temperatures, create a DataFrame using the information, and generate the data into a list.
+The objective of this project is to gather temperature and precipitation data in Hawaii for the months of June and December and present it to the investor, W. Avy.
+To accomplish this, we employed Python, Pandas, and SQLAlchemy.
+These tools enabled us to retrieve the necessary temperature data, create a structured DataFrame with the collected information, and organize the data into a list format.

-## Analysis

-### Purpose

-The purpose of this analysis is to assess the data that was produced from the script and to come up with a conclusion about the temperture and precipitation during the months in question.
+Using Python, we implemented SQLAlchemy to interact with the data source and extract the relevant temperature and precipitation data for the specified months in Hawaii.
+Subsequently, we leveraged the power of Pandas, a data manipulation library, to transform the retrieved data into a structured and analyzable DataFrame.
+This DataFrame serves as a comprehensive representation of the temperature and precipitation data, facilitating efficient analysis and presentation to the investor.

+By employing Python, Pandas, and SQLAlchemy, we effectively retrieved, organized, and prepared the temperature and precipitation data from Hawaii for the months of June and December.
+This data will provide W. Avy with valuable insights into the weather patterns during these months, aiding in informed decision-making and potential investment considerations.

-### Results
+## Results

 The following are data on the temperature and levels of precipitation in Oahu for the months of June and December.
 ![](images/june_temp.png)
 ![](images/dec_temp.png)

-### Summary
+## Summary

-Based on the results of the query, it appears that the temperature is pretty consistent at around 75-80º in June and an average of 71º in December.
-The precipitation in December ranges between 0-2.4 inches a day.
-Based on this data, W. Avy can be pretty certain that the temperature should be ideal for a surf shop during the summer.
+The analysis of the query results indicates a consistent temperature range of approximately 75-80º Fahrenheit in June and an average temperature of 71º Fahrenheit in December.
+Furthermore, the precipitation levels in December vary between 0-2.4 inches per day.

+Based on this data, W. Avy can confidently infer that the temperature conditions during the summer months are highly favorable for a surf shop.
+The consistent temperatures in the 75-80º Fahrenheit range provide an ideal climate for beach-related activities, including surfing.
+Additionally, the relatively low precipitation levels in December further support the suitability of the location for a surf shop, as inclement weather conditions are less likely to impede outdoor activities.

+With this information, W. Avy can make informed decisions regarding potential investments in a surf shop, leveraging the data to anticipate favorable conditions for attracting customers and ensuring a thriving business during the summer season.